graelo/website/content/tokio/tutorial/shared-state.md

 If contention on a synchronous mutex becomes a problem, the best fix is rarely to switch to the Tokio mutex.
 Instead, options to consider are:

-- Switching to a dedicated task to manage state and use message passing.
+- Switch to a dedicated task to manage state and use message passing (next chapter).
-- Shard the mutex.
+- Reduce contention by sharding the shared state and the mutex.
 - Restructure the code to avoid the mutex.

+## Sharding storage and associated mutex

-In our case, as each *key* is independent, mutex sharding will work well.
-To do this, instead of having a single `Mutex<HashMap<_, _>>` instance, we would introduce `N` distinct instances.
+In our case, as each *key* of the `HashMap` is independent, storage and mutex sharding will work well.
+To apply this strategy, replace the single `Mutex<HashMap<_, _>>` instance with `N` distinct instances:

 ```rust
 # use std::collections::HashMap;